Skip to content

 image.png

-In a first step we define a QFT function without swap gates.
-In subcircuits B and C above there is no need to introduce swap gates to (required for keeping the order of the qubits in a register).
-We simply keep track of the msb (which after the QFT will be at the the lsb position) and apply the CNOT gate to the 'correct' qubit.
-The order will be reversed again after the application of the second QFT in each circuit.
+We define a QFT function without swap gates.
+In subcircuits B and C above there is no need to introduce swap gates (required for keeping the order of the qubits in a register).
+We keep track of the MSB (which, after the QFT, is at the LSB position) and apply the CNOT gate to the 'correct' qubit.
+The order reverses again after the application of the second QFT in each circuit.
 In other QFT functions (used later in modular multiplication and at the end of the circuit) we keep the swap gates for clarity.

 import math